 Minimum Required Coverage in Colorado

 Colorado’s insurance requirements are fairly simple.
-The minimum amount of liability insurance in Colorado is $25,000 per person/$50,000 per accident for bodily injury as well as $15,000 for property damage.
+The minimum amount of liability insurance in Colorado for all vehicle types is $25,000 per person/$50,000 per accident for bodily injury as well as $15,000 for property damage.
 However, we highly recommend that riders purchase more than the minimum amount to protect themselves in the event of an accident.

 Recommended Motorcycle Insurance Coverage